-There are many exercises and stretches that can be done to strengthen a healthy shoulder.
+There are many exercises and stretches that can be done to help strengthen and maintain healthy shoulder.
 There are also activities that can assist with rehabilitation of a problem of this body part.
 First, patients should practice PRICE: protection (i.e., a sling), rest, ice, compression, and elevation.
 When it is time to rehabilitate the area, it is important to consider both flexibility and strength.
+A properly functioning shoulder needs to have a balance of these two categories.
 Flexibility concerns range-of-motion (ROM), dynamic stretching, and static stretching.
 Strengthening involves exercises, dumbbells, and tubing.
-Some of the stretches and exercises are done lying down, while others are done while standing or sitting.
-Some involve using just the patient’s body weight, while others utilize various exercise equipment, such as weights, balls, tables, towels, sticks, or bands.2
+Some of the stretches and exercises might be performed while the patient is lying down.
+While others are done while the patient is in a position of standing or sitting.
+Some exercises involve using just the patient’s body weight, while others utilize various exercise equipment, such as weights, balls, tables, towels, sticks, or bands.

-Chiropractors are trained in musculoskeletal therapy and rehabilitation.
-First, they will see what the cause of the shoulder pain is.
+Chiropractors are professionals who have been trained in the matters of musculoskeletal therapy and rehabilitation.
+First, they will need to find out what the cause of the shoulder pain is.
 The patient may have shoulder pain from bursitis, tendonitis, arthritis, or a tear, as mentioned before.
 They may also have frozen shoulder, biceps tendon rupture, calcific tendonitis, a labral tear or Superior Labrum Anterior and Posterior (SLAP) lesion, or some other instability, dislocation, or separation.
-Once the cause is known, the chiropractor can prescribe exercises and stretches, and they can perform gentle adjustments and techniques to realign the vertebrae in the neck.
-The goals are to relieve stiffness and pain and improve mobility.
-Additional therapy may involve heat, ice, traction, or even massage.
-Many chiropractors employ massage therapists.3

 Find out more information on chiropractic care and rotator cuff injuries.